UniqueNetwork/unique_evm_marketplace/README.md

 <img src="./doc/step2-1.png" width="400">

-You should write down the 12-word mnemonic seed on the paper.
-Do not share it with anybody because this 12-word phrase is all that’s needed to get access to the money and NFTs that are stored on this account.
+Take care to write down the 12-word mnemonic seed on a piece of paper.
+Do not share it with anybody as this 12-word phrase is all that’s needed to obtain access to the assets stored in this account.

 Follow the Polkadot{.js} instructions to complete the account setup.